 Another of Ford’s weaknesses was his propensity for (let’s call it) broad humor.
 He loved drunken Irish sergeants, for example.
 Viewed today, these scenes are coarse and unfunny, though I suppose even Shakespeare had his porters and fools, and standards of humor change with the times.
 Perhaps 1948 audiences found those parts hilarious.

-The support cast of Fort Apache is also outstanding, particularly Ward Bond as Sergeant-Major O’Rourke, Victor McLaglen as Sgt.
-Mulcahy and Pedro Armendariz as the interpreter (all Ford stock-company regulars), and Ms. Temple is also excellent as Thursday’s daughter who has none of the rigidity of her father.
-She actually got $100,000 for her part, the same as Wayne and Fonda.
+The support cast of Fort Apache is also outstanding, particularly Ward Bond as Sergeant-Major O’Rourke, Victor McLaglen as Sergeant Mulcahy and Pedro Armendariz as the interpreter (all Ford stock-company regulars), and Ms Temple is also excellent as Thursday’s daughter who has none of the rigidity of her father.

-Ford, a pocket-sadist, usually victimized one cast member or another on his sets.
-This time he had it in for John Agar, who, in his debut, played the young 2nd Lieutenant O’Rourke, West Pointer son of the sergeant.
-Ford could be really unpleasant at times and he really lit into “Mr Temple” as he called Agar (Agar was married to Temple).
-The other actors, especially Wayne (who had often been on the ugly end of Ford’s spitefulness) supported Agar and encouraged him.
-Wayne was employing Agar as late as Chisum (1970), when the actor’s career was reduced to Z-list sci-fi movies.
+Ford usually victimized one cast member another on his sets.
+This time he had it in for John Agar, who played the young 2nd Lieutenant O’Rourke, West Pointer son of the sergeant.
+Ford could be really unpleasant at times and he really lit into “Mr Temple” as he sneeringly called Agar (Agar was married to Shirley Temple).
+The other actors, especially Wayne (who had often been on the ugly end of Ford’s spitefulness) backed Agar up and encouraged him.
+Wayne was employing him as late as Chisum, when Agar’s career was reduced to Z-list sci-fi movies.
 Wayne was a thoughtful and decent man.
-Agar does a good job in Fort Apache, in fact, but still was only billed 21st, after Hank Worden, “Southern Recruit”.
-Ford was a great artist without doubt but could also be a spiteful little man.
+Agar does a good job in Fort Apache, in fact, but still was only billed 21st, after Hank Worden as “Southern Recruit”.

-George O’Brien got a good fifth-billed part as Capt.
-Collingwood.
-O’Brien had been a Ford favorite back in the silent days with Fox (he’d been the lead in The Iron Horse) but had fallen out of favor, and his career was in the doldrums.
+George O’Brien got a good 5th-billed part as Captain Collingwood.
+O’Brien had been a Ford favorite back in the silent days with Fox but had fallen out of favor, and his career was in the doldrums.
 O’Brien’s wife Marguerite (female lead opposite Wayne in The Big Trail in 1930), who loathed Ford (“A son of a bitch.
 Drunk, hateful, vicious”) called Ford and said, “Jack, you’ve got to do something for George.”

-“I wouldn’t do anything for that son of a bitch,” the director replied, still nursing a grudge against O’Brien for having deserted a drunken Ford one time in Manila.
+“I wouldn’t do anything for that son of a bitch,” replied Ford, who was still nursing a grudge against O’Brien for having deserted a drunken Ford one time in Manila.
 But Marguerite then played her ace: “Jack, if you don’t, it will be the ruination of a good Catholic family.”
-That played brilliantly to the sentimental Irishman in Ford.
 In fact, Ford and George O’Brien immediately fell back into their old rapport, and the part went well.
 The Collingwood character is actually rather moving.